kallisons/NOAH_LSM_Mussel_v2.0/README.md

 ----------------------------
 Verify example model output
 ----------------------------
 Compare example model output created using the commands above to a set of test files to make sure the results are the same.
+The comparison is done using a shell script in the NOAH_LSM_Mussel_v2.0/Model folder.

 Command to run comparison tests: